The Churches of Britain and Ireland

 Hilfield, St. Nicholas.
 The church has many superb bench-ends, of which here are three - 1, 2, 3.
 ST 6351 0510.
 All

-Hinton St. Mary, St. Peter.
+Hinton St. Mary, St. Peter (O).
 The interior, and the font.
 ST 7868 1610.
 All © Chris Kippin (2024).
 Link.
 Grade II* listed.
 For the three listed table tombs in the churchyard, see here.
+The 1886 O.S. map shows a Primitive Methodist Chapel (2023 Streetview) on Marnhull Road at ST 7836 1625.
+It shows as still active on a map of 1949, but not on one of 1958.
+Link has a comment saying that "an arched chapel window" survives in the rear wall.

-Holnest, Church of the Assumption of the Blessed Virgin Mary.
+Holnest, Church of the Assumption of the Blessed Virgin Mary (O).
 Interior view.
+ST 6562 0982.
 Both © Marion Hall.
 Link.
-Grade I listed - link.
+Grade I listed.

 Iwerne Stepleton - see Stepleton, below.